adeelakram696/adeel.github.io/projects.md

   <div>[February 20 – March 20]</div>
 </div>
 ----
-- Technologies: <strong>Javascript, React/Redux, ExpressJS, Postgres, Shopify</strong>
+- Tech Stack: <strong>Javascript, React/Redux, ExpressJS, Postgres, Shopify</strong>
 - Presale website to sale the windows A/C for the heritage buildings with particular requirements.
 - Leading the team of 2 developers
 - Built an plugin admin panel and shopify theme.